-IPA set up an exhibit booth at the last fifteen annual meetings of the Evangelical Theological Society (beginning in 1999), where over two thousand scholars and theologians gather every year to present their latest research.
+IPA set up an exhibit booth at the last twenty-four annual meetings of the Evangelical Theological Society (beginning in 1999), where over two thousand scholars and theologians gather every year to present their latest research.
 Also exhibited three times at the huge international Christian Booksellers Association expo (New Orleans, Atlanta, Anaheim).
 Other exhibit booths and book tables were set up at seminars in WI, DE, TX, PA, FL, NJ, NY, NE, CA, NM, OH, IN, MI, NC, MO, and CT.
 Sponsor for several different seminars in PA, NJ, NY, FL, OH, CA, and MI.

 About Ed Stevens:

 Ed and his wife Beth have two daughters (Rachel and Leah) and one son (deceased), plus five grandchildren.
 Long time full preterist (since 1975).
 Ed is President of International Preterist Association (IPA).
 Seminary graduate of Sunset International Bible Institute.
 Bachelor of Arts degree in religious studies from Adelphi University (1978).
 Earned Masters degree in Biblical Studies (M.B.S.) from Sunset International Bible Institute (2019).